kartikm7/llocal/src/main/lib/localization/README.md

 # Internationalization
-First things first, thank you for evening making it to this page.
-It makes me super happy and surprised to know that there are people who would want to translate LLocal in there own local (haha) language.
+First things first, thank you for even making it to this page.
+It makes me super happy and surprised to know that there are people who would want to translate LLocal in there own llocal (haha) language.
 So a massive thank you from the bottom of my heart.

 ## How to add translations?